 A Website With Too Much Going On

 Pages rich in visual content are good, but there’s a wrong way to do it.
 In the realm of design, less is more.
-According to Usability Geek, “Visitors who can’t understand what your site is about within a few seconds of arriving on your site will leave.”
+According to Leadgenix, your site should highlight what you want your customers to know and it should be easy for them to find.
 You never want to have a crowded website.
 If you have a website with a lot of images, text, and annoying music, it will take a while to load.
 All this input will also confuse anyone who visits your website.
 Always stay away from busy designs if you design your site.

 A Website With Too Little Information